atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: ^.*$

-with File f when name contains ".txt" do append to_append
+with File f when name = "myfile.txt" do append to_append

-with File f when name contains ".java" do prepend "// Ha ha!
+with File f when name = "MyClass.java" do prepend "// Ha ha!
 This is a sneaky comment.\n"
 ```